soulspace-org/domain-driven-design-model/docs/ddd/c-generic-subdomains.md

 #Generic Subdomains (Concept)
 ## Description
+A cohesive subdomain that is not the motivation for the project and does not capoure specialized knowledge.
 ## Documentation
 Some parts of the model add complexity without capturing or communicating specialized knowledge.
 Anything extraneous makes the core domain harder to